hubplanner/API/Sections/webhooks.md

-timeEntry.create | Triggers when time entry is created booking.update | Triggers when booking is updated booking.delete | Triggers when booking is deleted
+timeEntry.create | Triggers when time entry is created booking.update | Triggers when booking is updated booking.delete | Triggers when booking is deleted booking.delete.multiple | Triggers when repeated booking is deleted

 In a response you will receive your subscription together with a generated unique id (which you can use in other actions) and subscription creation time.